jmacenka/dash-covid-19-visualization/README.md

+# Yet Another Covid Dashboard

-# A more interactive visual Application for inspecting current corona figures and the overall progression.
+## A more interactive visual Application for inspecting current corona figures and the overall progression.

+## Feel free to fork, deploy or comment on :-)

-Jan Macenka
+> Jan Macenka